cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/05-governance.md

 To learn more about the `submit-proposal` CLI command, please check out [the relevant section in Cosmos SDK documentation](https://docs.cosmos.network/main/modules/gov#submit-proposal).

-## Removing an existing code hash
+## Removing an existing checksum

-If governance is the allowed authority, the governance v1 proposal that needs to be submitted to remove a specific code hash from the -list of allowed code hashes should contain the message [`MsgRemoveCodeHash`](https://github.com/cosmos/ibc-go/blob/729cb090951b1e996427b2258cf72c49787b885a/proto/ibc/lightclients/wasm/v1/tx.proto#L38-L46) with the code hash (of a corresponding Wasm byte code).
+If governance is the allowed authority, the governance v1 proposal that needs to be submitted to remove a specific checksum from the list of allowed checksums should contain the message [`MsgRemoveChecksum`](https://github.com/cosmos/ibc-go/blob/729cb090951b1e996427b2258cf72c49787b885a/proto/ibc/lightclients/wasm/v1/tx.proto#L38-L46) with the checksum (of a corresponding Wasm byte code).
 Use the following CLI command and JSON as an example:

 ```shell
 simd tx gov submit-proposal <path/to/proposal.json> --from <key_or_address>